Chris-Kramer/cv101_final_project/readme.md

             - etc.

 ### Seach tool (find_skins.py)
 This script creates a subfolder with the input image’s name in the folder “find_skins”.
 The folder contains the target image, the n nearest neighbors (n can be specified by the user), and a CSV file with the neighbors' filenames and their neighbor number.
-See the readme file for further specifi-cations on output.
 - output
     - find_skins_dir
         - input_image_name_dir
             - neighbours.csv
             - TARGET_image_name.png
             - neighbour_1.png
-            - neighbour_2-png
+            - neighbour_2.png
             - etc.

 ### Style transfer (style_transfer.py)
 The style transfer script creates a single plot containing the original image, the style image, and the stylized image.
-The output is located in the subfolder “style_tranfer” and the name of the out-put image can be specified by the user.
+The output is located in the subfolder “style_tranfer” and the name of the output image can be specified by the user.

 ## Parameters
 The search tool and the style transfer tool takes parameters.
 They have been supplied with default values.
-### run-find_skins.sh / find_skins-py
+### run-find_skins.sh / find_skins.py
 - `--image ` The target image that you wan't to find nearest neighbours for.
 It must be located in the subfolder “all_weapons” in the 'data folder.
     - DEFAULT = Butterfly_Knife_Crimson_Web.png
 - `--n_neighbours ` How many neighbours to target image should be returned as output.